Genetics of the biparental Moran model: Abstract

 \section{Abstract}

 Our goal is to study the genetic composition of a population in which each individual has $2$ parents, who contribute equally to the genome of their offspring.
 We use a biparental Moran model, which is characterized by its fixed number $N$ of individuals.
 We fix an individual and consider the proportions of the genomes of all individuals living $n$ time steps later, that come from this individual.
-We first prove that when $n$ goes to infinity, these proportions all converge almost surely towards the same random variable.
-We then rigorously prove that when $N$ then goes to infinity, this random variable multiplied by $N$ (i.e. the stationary weight of any ancestor in the whole population) converges in law towards the mixture of a Dirac measure in 0 and an exponential law with parameter $1/2$, and that the weights of several given ancestors are independent.
+When $n$ goes to infinity, these proportions all converge almost surely towards the same random variable.
+When $N$ then goes to infinity, this random variable multiplied by $N$ (i.e. the stationary weight of any ancestor in the whole population) converges in law towards the mixture of a Dirac measure in 0 and an exponential law with parameter $1/2$, and the weights of several given ancestors are independent.
+This gives an explicit formula for the limiting (deterministic) distribution of all ancestors' weights.